IAIA24 Sessions

 Conference Topic: T7.
 Sustainable development goals and the Just Transformation

-Supporting a just transformation by aligning economic development, improved livelihoods, biodiversity conservation and restoration, and climate goals is today’s defining challenge.
-We will share international experiences on how SEA, EIA and best practice the mitigation hierarchy can contribute to a nature positive future future.
+Supporting a just transformation by aligning economic development, improved livelihoods, biodiversity conservation, and climate goals is today’s defining challenge.
+We will share international experiences on how policy development and best practice founded on the mitigation hierarchy can contribute to a nature positive future.

 Acceptance Status: approve